KateiRen/TonUINO-in-a-Toniebox/README.md

 The DFMini Player has some restrictions on how to name folders (two digit numbers from 01 to 99) and audio files (001.mp3 to 255.mp3).
 Therefore moving files to the SD card means creating the next numbered folder as well as renaming every single audio file to be transferred.

 To ease the process I created two simple Python scripts:
-- [transfer.py](https://github.com/KateiRen/TonUINO-in-a-Toniebox/blob/main/src/transfer.py) - copy a folder of MP3 to the SD card and take care of all renaming
+- [transfer.py](https://github.com/KateiRen/TonUINO-in-a-Toniebox/blob/main/src/transfer.py) - copy a folder of MP3 files to the SD card and take care of all renaming
 - [listContent.py](https://github.com/KateiRen/TonUINO-in-a-Toniebox/blob/main/src/listContent.py) - use embedded mp3 tags to display meaningful information for the SD card content

  Or as an alternative Jupyter Notebooks